Hello, I am Lorenzo. Welcome on my website!

 I spent my childhood and adolescence dreaming to go to the Olympics in track and field.
 I was 5, seating on the floor in front of the TV watching the Sydney 2000 Olympic Games.
 I felt inspired by the athletes’ performances and the De Coubertin’s values, so I asked my parents to take me to a red track.

 Ten years later, at 15, I got my first national title in triple jump.
 But after a few more races I had a bad injury that took me years to heal.
 I was competing for the regional title when my ankle gave away during a jump.
 I finished second.
-Still the guy who won was stronger than me and today he is one of the most promising and talented athletes of the Italia Team.
+Still the guy who won was stronger than me and today he is the Olympic champion of 100m and 4x100m relay.
 Since then I started a long rehabilitation process facing some complications along the way.

 While recovering my parents gave me an iMac for my sixteenth birthday.
 At first, I used it to analyze my jumps and to edit sports videos.
 Then, a few months later, a hobbyist magazine published a course to make iPhone apps that caught my attention.
 Since it was too difficult for a beginner, for Christmas I asked for books to learn to code.
 So I began my journey in computer science as a self-taught.
 I spent nights learning the basics and practicing in C language before coming back to the course.
 I published my first app on the App Store a year later, at 17.